-Operating the Mini-Rupter® Switches 13

-Front Barriers 14

-Fusing

-Assembling the Fuse in the Mounting 16

-Installing the Fuse in the Mounting 10

-Switching with Uni-Rupter® Interrupters

-Installing and Closing the Fuse

-A Note on Single-Pole Fuse Switching

-Opening and Removing the Fuse 22

-Re-Fusing 27

-How to Detect and Replace a Blown Fuse

-Installing the Fuse in the Mounting

-Maintenance 29

-Components

-Returning Equipment to Service

-Enclosure Finish

-Dielectric Testing 31

-Qualified Persons
+Fusing Switching With Uni-Rupter® Interrupters Installing and Closing the Fuse A Note on Single-Pole Fuse Switching Opening and Removing the Fuse .
+22 .
+27 Re-fusing.
+How to Detect and Replace a Blown Fuse.
+Installing the Fuse in the Mounting .
+33 Maintenance Components Returning Equipment to Service Enclosure Finish. .
+36 .
+36 Dielectric Testing 38

+This publication contains instructions for operation of fuses and manual Mini-Rupter Switches in remote supervisory PMH Pad-Mounted Gear.
+For operating instructions regarding Type PM Switch Operators or the control-equipment group components, refer to the applicable S&C instruction sheets.

+Instruction Sheet 664-510

+Introduction
-Only qualified persons knowledgeable in the installation, operation, and maintenance of overhead and underground electric distribution equipment, along with all associated hazards, may install, operate, and maintain the equipment covered by this publication.
-A qualified person is someone trained and competent in:

-- The skills and techniques necessary to distinguish exposed live parts from nonlive parts of electrical equipment - The skills and techniques necessary to determine the proper approach distances corresponding to the voltages to which the qualified person will be exposed - The proper use of special precautionary techniques, personal protective equipment, insulated and shielding materials, and insulated tools for working on or near exposed energized parts of electrical equipment

-These instructions are intended only for such qualified persons.
-They are not intended to be a substitute for adequate training and experience in safety procedures for this type of equipment.
+ualified Persons Only qualified persons knowledgeable in the installation, operation, and maintenance of overhead and underground electric distribution equipment, along with all associated hazards, may install, operate, and maintain the equipment covered by this publication.
+A qualified person is someone trained and competent in: The skills and techniques necessary to distinguish exposed live parts from nonlive parts of electrical equipment The skills and techniques necessary to determine the proper approach distances corresponding to the voltages to which the qualified person will be exposed • The proper use of special precautionary techniques, personal protective equipment, insulated and shielding materials, and insulated tools for working on or near exposed energized parts of electrical equipment These instructions are intended only for such qualified persons.
+They are not intended to be a substitute for adequate training and experience in safety procedures for this type of equipment. d this NOTICE struction Sheet NOTICE The remember and exceptions the instruction sheet and all metavials included in the Thoroughly and carefully read this instruction sheet and all materials included in the product's instruction handbook before installing or operating the remote supervisory PMH Pad-Mounted Gear.
+Become familiar with the Safety Information on pages 4 through 6 and Safety Precautions on pages 7 through 8.
+The latest version of this publication is available online in PDF format at sandc.com/en/contact-us/ product-literature/. product's instruction handbook before installing or operating the remote supervisory PMH Pad-Mounted Gear.
+Become familiar with the Safety Information on pages 4 through 6 and Safety Precautions on pages 7 through 8.
+The latest version of this publication is available online in PDF format at sandc.com/en/contact-us/ etain this struction Sheet oper Application product's instruction handbook before installing or operating the remote supervisory PMH Pad-Mounted Gear.
+Become familiar with the Safety Information on pages 4 through 6 and Safety Precautions on pages 7 through 8.
+The latest version of this publication is available online in PDF format at sandc.com/en/contact-us/ product-literature/.
+This instruction sheet is a permanent part of the remote supervisory PMH Pad-Mounted

-Read this Instruction Sheet

-Thoroughly and carefully read this instruction sheet and all materials included in the product's instruction handbook before installing or operating manual PMH Pad-Mounted Gear.
-Become familiar with the Safety Information and Safety Precautions on pages 4 through 8.
-The latest version of this publication is available online in PDF format at sandc.com/en/contact-us/product-literature/.

-Retain this Instruction Sheet

-This instruction sheet is a permanent part of manual PMH Pad-Mounted Gear.
-Designate a location where users can easily retrieve and refer to this publication.

-Proper Application

 The equipment in this publication is only intended for a specific application.
 The application must be within the ratings furnished for the equipment.
-Ratings for manual PMH Pad-Mounted Gear are described in S&C Specification Bulletin 662A-31.
-The ratings are also on the nameplate affixed to the product.
+Ratings for the PMH Pad-Mounted Gear are listed in the ratings table in Specification Bulletin 664-31.
+The ratings are also on the nameplate affixed to on the interior of the doors (right-hand door only for double door models.)